nimiq/tutorial/src/content/tutorial/6-gasless-transfers/7-usdc-permit/content.md

 ## Step 5: Rest of Flow Stays the Same

-After building the transfer calldata, the rest is identical to Lesson 6:
+After building the transfer calldata, the rest is identical to the gasless USDT lesson:

 1. Get forwarder nonce from transfer contract
 2. Build OpenGSN `ForwardRequest`